George and A.J.: Home media

 Instead of being released on DVD like Partly Cloudy, Dug's Special Mission, or any other Pixar short film, George and A.J. was initially released on iTunes as an extra feature that came with a purchase of the film.
 It was later released to fans of Disney/Pixar on their Facebook page and later to the official Disney/Pixar YouTube page.
 It was later released on Pixar Short Films Collection Volume 2.

 The short also features a humorous commentary track in which Josh Cooley gives up in the first 30 seconds and asks Tom Kane to make it sound more exciting.
 Unfortunately for Cooley, Kane begins to make up epic false facts about the film to of which Cooley is annoyed by.

+Reception

+Animation Views said, "As flippant with the film’s core idea as it is funny, this was an online “extra” for a long while, animated with a budgetary concern (perhaps it was a proposal for the disc’s extra short before Dug’s Mission was chosen instead?) in a limited color storyboard animatic style."